sketchai/model/README.md

 ```

-Open the path 'http://localhost:6006/' in Firefox.
+Open the path 'http://localhost:6006/' in your browser.

-## Run on HPC
+## Reproduce results

-Run on HPC (edit the .sh file to change dataset):
+Run the evaluation loop on the test dataset:

 ```
-sbatch scripts/commander.sh
+python testloop.py --path path/to/the/ckpt
 ```

-## Look at data
+## Notebooks

+Play with your trained model in the [inference](notebook/inference.ipynb) notebook.

+You will need to install [sam](https://github.com/sketchai/sam) and [ipywidgets](https://pypi.org/project/ipywidgets/) to visualize the results.

 Use the following notebook to inspect the input data :
 ```